WebOrigami/docs/src/eg/intro.md

 ## Translate JSON to YAML and vice versa

 You can use `eg` to transform a graph from one format to another.
-By default, `eg` renders graphs in YAML format, a superset of JSON which can be easier to read.
-If you prefer JSON format, you can ask for that with the `json` function:
+By default, `eg` renders graphs in YAML format, but you can ask for JSON format with the `json` function:

 ```console
 $ eg greetings.yaml